 OIC-NW Updating Part A consists of 2 Functions and a 10-day class.
-Tuition fee is at around Php7,000.00.
+The tuition fee is around Php7,000.00.

-Again, the engine department do not fare any better.
+Again, the engine department does not fare any better.

 OIC-EW Updating Part A has 3 Functions and is 14 days long and costs somewhere at Php10.000.00.